paulcerceau/Lesson_BasicCpp/README.md

 ## Overview

-This repository uses the context of a Dungeons & Dragons-inspired character creation to illustrate C++ concepts (described in a separate Powerpoint presentation, not available to the public) and help students learn the basics of C++ programming.
+This repository uses the context of a Dungeons & Dragons-inspired character creation to illustrate C++ concepts (described in a separate Powerpoint presentation, not available to the public yet) and help students learn the basics of C++ programming.
 As new concepts are discovered, students can directly see how they can be applied.
 The project grows as their knowledge expands.

 The material is aimed at beginners and includes: